CLAIR-LAB-TECHNION/CLAI/project/README.md

 2. **Automatic Integration**: The notebook will automatically access the data in the `data` folder and the functions in the `lib` folder, so you can focus on completing your project without worrying about setup.

-## Integration with the Main CLAI Repository

-This repository complements the main [CLAI repository](https://github.com/CLAIR-LAB-TECHNION/CLAI), which contains additional resources, tutorials, and installation instructions.
-You can explore the main repository [here](https://github.com/CLAIR-LAB-TECHNION/CLAI).

 ## Important Notes

 - **No Manual Setup Required**: All necessary steps are handled by the provided notebook, so there’s no need to manually clone the repository or install additional dependencies.
 - **Version Control**: If you make any changes to files within this repository after cloning, remember to keep track of those changes for your project documentation.

-For further resources, visit the main CLAI repository.
+For further resources, visit the main folder of CLAI repository.